carmencchow/bellabeat_casestudy/README.md

 <h3><b>Data Limitations</b></h3>

-*  Some data sets have a small sample size of 33 Fitbit users, while the weight data has an even smaller sample size of 8.
+*  Some data sets have a small sample size of 33 Fitbit users, while the weight data has an even smaller sample size of 8 users.

 *  The data is over 8 years old and therefore no longer current.

-*  Details on how long participants wore their Fitbit throughout the day are missing.

-*  Key information, such as the age, gender, and overall health of the participants, is also missing.
+*  Data points such as the age, gender, overall health of the participants, and hours users wore their Fitbit each day is also missing.

 <h3><b>R packages and libraries</b></h3>
 <p>We’ll be using R for our data analysis and data visualization.
 Let’s start by installing and running the following R packages: